epam/hubctl/README.md

 Set `disabled: true` to skip usage metrics reporting.
 Set `host: ""` to send the counter but not the UUID.

-You could always review an up-to-date help via `hub util metrics -h`.
+You could always review an up-to-date help via `hubctl util metrics -h`.

 ## What's next?